Skip to main content

 How do I apply?

-Northwestern will remain test-optional for the 2024–25 admissions cycle.
-We will not require ACT or SAT scores from first-year or transfer candidates applying for fall 2025 entry.
+Northwestern follows a test-optional policy and will not require ACT or SAT scores from transfer candidates.

 Required items:

-• Common Application (additional Transfer Writing Supplements encouraged) or Apply Coalition with Scoir application
+• Common Application or Apply Coalition with Scoir application (additional Transfer Writing Supplements required, additional personal statement recommended).

-• Official secondary school transcript(s) noting graduation (Common Application Secondary School Report completed by a high school counselor is not required)
+• Official secondary school transcript(s) noting proof of graduation (Common Application Secondary School Report completed by a high school counselor is not required) or equivalent

 • College report